nighterrors/notes/WebDev/HTML.md

  &entity;
 ```

-- Even though some don't have name, all of them can be referred to by they UTF code.
+- Even though some don't have name, all of them can be referred to by they unicode code point.
 	- Either in hexadecimal,

 	```